cassiancc/Holiday-Server-Packwiz/README.md

 ### Building and testing the modpack

 To build a Modrinth modpack file run `packwiz mr export`.
+The modpack is available as a Modrinth pack via [GitHub Actions](https://github.com/cassiancc/Holiday-Server-Packwiz/actions) and an [auto-updating MultiMC/Prism Launcher instance](https://holiday-server-pack.cassian.cc/).